With as little stress and strain as possible

 It is tempting, trust me, I know, to start with the bottom, as down there is the most dirty as a rule, but avoid the temptation.
 You will save yourself a lot of work.
 The same goes for the door shelves, top down.
 By the time you are done with all that, take a break, and let the freezer totally thaw out.

 Once you are done with your break and feel a bit more rested, the freezer should be ready to clean out.
 Again, top, down.
 Once done with that, turn the thing back on and close the doors.
 Take a break again, as reaching up to the freezer just cost you some energy points, as you had to stand and lean in to do it.
-If needed stand on a small stool or ladder to get in there, it will make it easier on you.
-If you feel the need, this is also the time to clean off the top of the fridge, which is often ignored.
+If need be, stand on a small stool or ladder to get in there.
+This will make it easier on you.
+This is also the time to clean off the top of the fridge, which is often ignored.